ScaleDynamics/node-mongodb-template/README.md

 This template is configured for the ScaleDynamics web platform.
 It is on MIT license and ready to use to build your own app/service.
 All is pre-configured: we provide one command to develop with live reload (backend) and one to deploy to make it live on a url.

-One particularity of our platform is that you don’t have to manage the [Express](https://expressjs.com/) layers, the platform manages them for you automatically, so you can focus only on the Node/React coding.
+One particularity of our platform is that you don’t have to manage the [Express](https://expressjs.com/) layers, the platform manages them for you automatically, so you can focus only on the Node coding.

 Note that you need a ScaleDynamics account for deployment (create a FREE community account [here](https://console.scaledynamics.com/auth/signup/)).